 Getting some sun to "soak up some Vitamin D" is something you probably hear regularly during warmer months.
-However, the truth is, this often-misunderstood "vitamin" is not a vitamin — it is a hormone.
-In fact, unlike other vitamins, only about 10% of the vitamin D the body needs comes from food, and the rest the body makes for itself.
+However, the truth is, this often-misunderstood "vitamin" is not a vitamin — it is a prohormone.
+Prohormones are substances that the body converts to a hormone.
+In fact, unlike other vitamins, only about 10 percent of the vitamin D the body needs comes from food (such as dairy products and oily fish), and the rest the body makes for itself.
 Understanding this hormone and the role it plays in the body will help you make informed health decisions.

 Vitamin D is a hormone the kidneys produce that controls blood calcium concentration and impacts the immune system.
 It is also known as calcitriol, ergocalciferol, calcidiol and cholecalciferol.
 Of those, calcidiol is the form doctors most commonly focus on when measuring vitamin D levels in the blood.

 The body makes vitamin D in a chemical reaction that occurs when sunlight hits the skin.
 This reaction produces cholecalciferol, and the liver converts it to calcidiol.
 The kidneys then convert the substance to calcitriol, which is the active form of the hormone in the body.

 Vitamin D has its effects by binding to a protein (called the vitamin D receptor).
 This receptor is present in nearly every cell and affects many different body processes.

 Vitamin D helps the body absorb calcium so that blood calcium levels are at the ideal point.
 This helps enable the mineralization of bone that is required for strong, healthy bones.
 Yet this is just one function of the hormone.